|Church Name||Apostolic United Brethren. Other names include “Allred Group,” “AUB,” “The Work,” “The Group,” and “The Priesthood”|

 - We believe in being honest in our financial dealings and in providing for our own people.
 We are appreciative of this good country in which we are allowed to worship Almighty God, and we willingly pay our taxes so that these and other freedoms may be enjoyed by all.
 We do not condone underage, assigned, or incestuous relationships.
 We abhor compulsion and oppression in all its forms and support those laws that seek to properly address these issues.

 Births of children typically take place at home, although there is no rule against using hospitals.
 Many members are involved in blue collar work, especially construction.
-However, education is encouraged, as children are encouraged to attend school (including several of the religion’s sponsored private schools) and some even attend college.
-It has been reported that an estimated 50% of those who grow up in this religion later leave.
+However, education is emphasized, as children are encouraged to attend school (including several of the religion’s sponsored private schools) and some even attend college.
+It has been reported that an estimated 50% of those who grow up in this religion later leave the organization.
 The Word of Wisdom rules are more relaxed, with members being allowed to sometimes use hot or alcoholic drinks, coffee, tea and wine.

-In earlier days, there were many parallels with The Church of Jesus Christ of Latter-day Saints.
-Some Latter-day Saints who worshiped with the Apostolic Brethren were encouraged to keep their membership in the LDS Church so they could still attend the temple.
+In earlier days of this organization, there were many parallels with The Church of Jesus Christ of Latter-day Saints.
+Some Latter-day Saints who worshiped with the Apostolic United Brethren were encouraged to keep their membership in the LDS Church so they could participate in the LDS temple ceremonies.
 However, this encouragement ended in 1978 when the LDS Church allowed those with black skin to get the priesthood and become temple participants.
 Owen Allred believed the LDS leaders had caved in to political pressure, so he prohibited his followers from associating with the LDS Church.
 On July 23, 1978, the church paid for a full-page Salt Lake Tribune ad that criticized the revised teaching.
-Some say that the decision on allowing blacks to hold the priesthood caused dozens—some say hundreds—of Mormons to convert to the AUB soon after Kimball released Official Declaration 2.
+Some say that the decision on allowing blacks to hold the priesthood caused dozens—some say hundreds—of Mormons to convert to the AUB soon after Kimball released Official Declaration 2 found at the end of the Doctrine and Covenants.

 In the 1980s, the church built an “endowment house” in Bluffdale; in the 1990s, a temple was built in Ozumba, Mexico.
 It is unclear what takes place in these buildings.

-Of the seven groups considered in this series on polygamous groups, this article has been the hardest to write.
+Of the seven groups considered in this series on splinter groups, this article has been the hardest to write.
 The church does not have a website and skittish leaders do not openly talk about its doctrines.
 Besides allowing for polygamy, it’s hard to determine what else is advocated.
 Although this religion is more liberal than its FLDS relative, there is little to attract a potential convert other than it is not as “weird” or controversial.
-Unfortunately, its people are not being told the biblical Gospel and thus the followers are headed to hell.
+Unfortunately, its people are not being told the biblical Gospel.